openstack/openstack-manuals/doc/contributor-guide/source/blueprints-and-specs.rst

 Guides for deployers and administrators
 ---------------------------------------

-Starting with Pike, configuration reference and administrator guides are maintained by each project team.
+As of Pike, the configuration reference and administration guide(s) are maintained by each project team.

-Prior to Pike, the documentation team maintained combined guides:
+Prior to Pike, the documentation team maintained the following combined guides:

 * `OpenStack Configuration Reference
   <https://docs.openstack.org/ocata/config-reference/>`_: